Titus Village B in Kent, WA

 • pro The office staff are rude and lack customer service.

-• pro The washers and dryers break down and repairs can take months, forcing residents to go to other floors for laundry.
+• pro The washers and dryers break down and repairs can take months.

-• pro The office is closed most days.
+• pro The office is often closed, causing delays in getting packages.

 • pro Nearby trains are noisy.